digidigital/Light-Table-Filter/README.md

 - Supports multiple space-delimited filter phrases
 - Can be used with multiple tables on the same page.
 - "Include Filter" - Table rows that contain at least one include-phrase are displayed.
-- "Exclude Filter" - Table rows that are visible after the input filter was applied and contain at least one exclude-phrase will be hidden.
+- "Exclude Filter" - Table rows that are visible after the include filter was applied and contain at least one exclude-phrase will be hidden.

 To use it with more than one table just replace "order-table" in the input elements' data-table attributes and the tables's class attribute with a unique value for each table.